NEARBuilders/NEAR-DAO-Ecoystem/README.md

-Here's the cleaned-up version of the markdown file with improved grammar, fixed typos, and better formatting:

 # NEAR DAO Ecosystem

-This repo is for understanding the DAO (Decentralized Autonomous Organization) Ecosystem on NEAR Protocol.
+This repo is for understanding the DAO (Decentralized Autonomous Organization) Ecosystem on [NEAR Protocol](https://near.org).

 For a [history of DAOs on NEAR](https://nearbuilders.com/dao-map)